thmosqueiro/thmosqueiro.github.io/_posts/2017-03-20-Polar-Plot.md

 <!-- Split Here - IMG-snapshot -->

-Recently, I needed to construct a rose plot - or a bar plot in polar coordinates - with error bars.
-Python's Matplotlib creates beautiful plots in polar coordinates with the argument ```projection='polar'```.
+Python's Matplotlib creates beautiful plots in polar coordinates and all you need for that is to specify the argument ```projection='polar'```.
+Recently, I needed to create a visualization that demonstrated the accumulation of a protein at different places in the cells, so I used this method.
 However, error bars are not rendered well in polar coordinates, tilted and distorted.
 To solve it, I wrote a small function to draw the error bars appropriately -- at least according to my expectations and understanding of how error bars should look